 You can volunteer to help make a difference – you can find information about that here.

 Join the Lung Action Network.
 What this does is it helps to share your voice about policies that will improve and save lives for better care – sign up here.

 I wanted him here.
 To help me through difficult times.
 Be here for my mom.
 To be there for my grandma.
 Dance with me at my wedding.
 Play with my future children.
 To fix everything.
 He should be here.
 I’m positive he wants to be here, too.
-He was the best and I only wish that Max and my future kids could meet him – they would love him.
+He was the best and I only wish that my future husband and kids could meet him – they would love him.

 So before you smoke literally anything, give it a little more thought.
 Your actions don’t just affect you, they affect those around you that love you and want to be with you.

 I recognize that this post is charged with a lot of emotional energy but it’s something that has affected my life and my family’s life greatly.
 It’s something I will never apologize for getting upset about.